mymmrac/telego/README.md

 but instead of the path, you provide predicates.

-One update will only match to the first handler whose predicates are satisfied, predicates checked in order of handler registration (it's useful to first specify most specific predicates and then more general).
+One update will only match to the first handler whose predicates are satisfied, predicates checked in order of handler registration (it's useful to first specify the most specific predicates and then more general).

 Also, all handlers (but not their predicates) are processed in parallel.